Sumitada Moriguchi

 Sumitada Moriguchi (森口 澄士, Moriguchi Sumitada) is a Japanese pair skater.
-With partner Yuna Nagaoka, he is the 2025 Asian Winter Games bronze medalist, the 2023–24 Japan national champion and the 2024–25 Japan national silver medalist.
+With partner Yuna Nagaoka, he is the 2026 Four Continents bronze medalist, the 2025 Asian Winter Games bronze medalist, the 2025 CS Kinoshita Group Cup bronze medalist, and a two-time Japanese national champion.
+He represented Japan at the 2026 Winter Olympics.

 With former partner Haruna Murakami, he is the 2022 JGP Poland I bronze medalist and the 2022–23 Japan national champion on both the senior and junior levels.

 Personal life

 Moriguchi was born on 29 December 2001 in Kyoto, Japan.

 He studied Faculty of Commerce at Doshisha University before graduating in March 2024.

 Career

 Early career

 Moriguchi began figure skating in 2010 after being inspired by watching Daisuke Takahashi win the bronze medal at the 2010 Winter Olympics.
 His first coach was Yoko Ishii.

 He competed at the 2016–17, 2018–19, and the 2019–20 Japan Junior Championships, respectively finishing twenty-ninth, twentieth, and nineteenth at those events.
 Following the latter season, Moriguchi began training under Mie Hamada.

-He would go on to compete at the 2020–21, placing twelfth.
+He would go on to compete at the 2020–21 Japan Championships, placing twelfth at the senior level.
 In the spring of 2021, Moriguchi decided to try pairs skating after Hamada suggested that he give the discipline a try due to his long limbs and naturally strong back.
 He initially teamed up with Ikura Kushida, however, their partnership ended in the fall of that year before they got the chance to compete together.
 He went on to place thirteenth at the 2021–22 Japan Championships in the men's singles event.